-Machine ethics symposium focused on the practical application of ethical principles in AI, robotics, and blockchain.
+A unique symposium on the practical application of ethics in AI, robotics, and blockchain.

-“We must put human beings at the centre of the systems we are disrupting and developing, and create a values and cultural revolution as well as an industrial one.”
+“We must put human beings at the centre of the systems we are disrupting and developing.”

 – Klaus Schwab, Founder and Executive Chairman, World Economic Forum Geneva

 The human-machine interaction is becoming ever more profound and ubiquitous.
-The progress and proliferation of machine- and artificial-intelligence-powered technology from bots to assistant robots to autonomous vehicles is expected to be exponential.
 This makes understanding and implementing of principles that can guide machine behavior in concordance with human ethics—teaching AI how to act in kind ways—a discipline of utmost importance.

 The Symposium is led and curated by Nell Watson, one of the foremost machine ethics experts, the co-founder of EthicsNet, a non-profit building a community with the purpose of co-creating a dataset for machine ethics algorithms, and AI Faculty at Singularity University.